gnelsonj/gnelsonj.github.com/README.md

 #gnelsonj

-My new personal website built on Jekyll.
+My personal site hoted on GitHub and built on Jekyll.